Wappsto/python-wappsto-iot/wappstoiot/README.md

 A way of setting this up, will be to alway give a object to the callback, that is the object that have been changed, but also the object that should be used to send a reply, if any, back to the server.
-That Object should ba a "Shadow" object of the existen object, with the only change that, it enforces a trace, on whatever are send from it, that are a child from the request.
+That Object should ba a "Shadow" object of the existing object, with the only change that, it enforces a trace, on whatever are send from it, that are a child from the request.